 The security of administrative activities can be improved by segregating administrative infrastructure from the wider network and the internet.
-In doing so, the use of a jump server (also known as a jump host or jump box) can be an effective way of simplifying and securing administrative activities.
+In doing so, the use of a jump server (also known as a jump host or jump box) that allows only necessary ports and services to be used can be an effective way of simplifying and securing administrative activities.
 Specifically, a jump server can provide filtering of network management traffic while also acting as a focal point to perform multi-factor authentication; store and manage administrative tools; and perform logging, monitoring and alerting activities.
-Finally, using separate jump servers for the administration of critical servers, high-value servers and regular servers can further assist in protecting these assets.
+In addition, using separate jump servers for the administration of critical servers (such as Microsoft Active Directory Domain Services domain controllers, Microsoft Active Directory Certificate Services Certification Authority servers, Microsoft Active Directory Federation Services servers and Microsoft Entra Connect servers), high-value servers (such as Domain Name System servers, database servers, email servers, file servers and web servers) and regular servers can further assist in protecting these assets.